Posted on August 26th, 2017

 If you want to know about my career in software, just check my LinkedIn.

 Musically, I focus on Nerdcore HipHop, though I also do a lot of Drum n’ Bass, Minimal Techno, Big Beat, Ambient, Trap EDM and Vaporwave.
-I finished my last full Nerdcore LP release, Null Signifier in 2016.
+I finished my most recent full-length Nerdcore Rap LP, Ultraklystron in 2018.

 Meanwhile, I occasionally work as a moderator and staff writer at ToonZone, an animation news and discussion site, as I’m a rather knowledgeable anime and manga fan.
 I’ve made a lot of good friends through this work, and it’s kept my writing skills sharp.

 You know what, maybe these interviews, media mentions and reviews of my CDs can explain at least some aspects of me better:

 - The Unheard Nerd really, really enjoys Unwarranted Self Importance.